Mspawan/BookStore_FullStack_fork/README.md

   ```

 * `.../api/books/secure/review/{bookId}` - add a review for a book with `id` passed as a path variable.
+Requires
-Requires JWT passed as `Authorization` header (Bearer token) and a valid reviewDTO passed as a request body:
+a valid reviewDTO passed as a request body:

   ```json
   {